raafay-s/Electric-Vehicle-Adoption-Market-Trends-Analysis/README.md

 # Electric Vehicle Adoption & Infrastructure Analysis
 ## Project Overview
-This project focuses on analyzing the landscape of Electric Vehicle (EV) adoption across the United States from 2018 to 2023.
-By leveraging data related to EV registrations, infrastructure availability, economic indicators, education levels, and political affiliation, I aimed to uncover meaningful insights about what drives EV growth and where the adoption gaps lie.
-I also analyzed how different socioeconomic and policy-based factors influence EV adoption and growth across states.
-The main objective was to conduct a comprehensive, data-driven analysis of the key enablers and obstacles in the EV transition using Python for data prep, Oracle SQL for modeling and logic, and Power BI for interactive visualization..
+This project explores the growth of electric vehicle (EV) adoption across the United States from 2018 to 2023, using a combination of cleaned state-level data and a fully interactive Power BI dashboard.
+The analysis covers key factors influencing EV uptake, including registration trends, charging infrastructure, financial incentives, fuel prices, income levels, and political affiliation.
+The main objective was to conduct a comprehensive, data-driven analysis of the key enablers and obstacles in the EV transition using Python for data prep, Oracle SQL for modeling and logic, and Power BI for interactive visualization.
+By transforming raw data into a structured format, this project successfully enables a multi-angle exploration of how adoption patterns differ across geography and time.
+The resulting dashboard empowers users to uncover state-specific insights, compare policy impacts, analyze nationwide charging infrastructures, and assess nationwide progress toward EV transition goals.

 ## Technologies and Libraries
 * **Python (pandas)**: Used for data cleaning, preprocessing, and preparing the dataset for analysis